-Early on in my education career I had a conversation with a colleague about the use of praise, and how adults simply overdo it when it comes to congratulating a child on an accomplished task.
-While the intention of using praise, such as “good job” comes from a place of good intentions, it does not serve the child as he constructs himself in life.
+Adults simply overdo it when it comes to congratulating a child on an accomplished task.
+While the intention of using praise, such as “good job”, comes from a place of good intentions, it does not serve the child as they construct themself for life.

-So what does one do, especially when we get so excited for the child when he does accomplish a task, reach a milestone, or paint a glorious picture?
+So what does one do, especially when we get so excited for the child when they accomplish a task, reach a milestone, or paint a glorious picture?

-How grand it must feel for the child who has worked tirelessly at a task that for you and I is so simple (i.e. getting dressed), to feel within himself that he did it.
-What an opportunity to open up the world to him, making him feel like he can do so much more!
+How grand it must feel for the child who has worked tirelessly at a task that for you and I is so simple (i.e. getting dressed), to feel within that they did it.
+What an opportunity to open up the world to them, building confidence, worth and a feeling of being capable of so much more!

 Other phrases that you can use with your child in replace of “Good job”: